Anuken/Mindustry-Suggestions/README.md

 - It's too niche or not sufficiently useful to warrant adding to the game.
 - It is infeasible to implement or not worth the effort.
 - It's just a bad idea and would negatively impact the game.
-- It's *not* a bad idea, but I don't have time to implement it or have different priorities.
+- It's *not* a bad idea, but I don't have time to implement it or have different priorities - usually, suggestions like this get the "candidate" tag.
 - It's one of the things I have explicitly mentioned in the list at the end.
 - It's already in the game and you didn't notice.
 - It is written in a language I don't understand.